wangjiansheng/rocketmq/README.md

 **[Apache RocketMQ](https://rocketmq.apache.org) is a distributed messaging and streaming platform with low latency, high performance and reliability, trillion-level capacity and flexible scalability.**

-It offers a variety of features:

-* Pub/Sub messaging model
-* Scheduled message delivery
-* Message retroactivity by time or offset
-* Log hub for streaming
-* Big data integration
-* Reliable FIFO and strict ordered messaging in the same queue
-* Efficient pull&push consumption model
-* Million-level message accumulation capacity in a single queue
-* Multiple messaging protocols like JMS and OpenMessaging
-* Flexible distributed scale-out deployment architecture
-* Lightning-fast batch message exchange system
-* Various message filter mechanics such as SQL and Tag
-* Docker images for isolated testing and cloud isolated clusters
-* Feature-rich administrative dashboard for configuration, metrics and monitoring
-* Access control list
-* Message trace

 ----------